Keep or Cut a Tree: How to Make Your Decision

 Disease decreases the tree’s visual appeal and weakens the tree as well.
 This makes it more susceptible to losing limbs or falling down.
 In some instances, the disease is manageable and you can prevent removal.
 However, if it’s severe enough, you must look into removing the tree.
 It’s also important to note that huge trees with broken tops or huge damaged limbs are hazardous to property and people.

-If less than 25% of branches have damage, the tree has a chance of surviving.
+If less than 25% of the branches have been damaged, the tree has a chance of surviving.
 You should remove rubbing or crossed branches.
 If you discover dead branches are on one side of the tree, the tree will be possibly hazardous besides being lopsided.
 Dead branches on one side could be an indication of the trunk or root damage on the affected side.
 Such trees should undergo an evaluation by our professional arborists.

 Trees beneath power lines must mature at heights below 25′.
 You’ll need to thin out a tree that’s growing into power lines.
 During wet weather, electricity can arc up to 10ft to wet ground, causing property damage or power failure.